honeycombio/beeline-nodejs/docs/API.md

 );
 ```

+---

 ### Interprocess trace propagation

 If you're dealing with multiple services (either on the same host or different ones) and want the services to all participate in the same trace, some information about the trace itself needs to be propagated on outbound calls (and then consumed on the other side.)
 For outbound http/https and inbound express, the propagation happens automatically.

+#### Trace context object

+To consume trace headers propagated from other services, incoming headers must be parsed into a honeycomb trace context object.
+The marshalTraceContext() functions below can be used to parse a trace header into this object.
+You may also write a custom parser hook and pass it to the `httpTraceParserHook` configuration setting.
+A trace context object contains the following properties, which are the four optional parameters with [`startTrace()`](#starttrace) above:

+- `traceId`
+- `parentSpanId`
+- `dataset`
+- `customContext`

+`customContext` will include any custom fields propagated from other services, such as with `beeline.addTraceContext()`.
+In interop with other vendors, `customContext` will also contain any properties parsed from the header outside of the explicitly supported trace/span fields.

-The following APIs exist to ease the task of adding propagation to other transports.
+#### The following APIs exist to ease the task of adding propagation to other transports.

-#### marshalTraceContext()
+#### `marshalTraceContext()`

 ```javascript
 beeline.marshalTraceContext(beeline.getTraceContext());